Keninl/recipe-book/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+## Desserts
+### Canelé

+Milk — whole milk is ideal as the canelés benefit from the higher fat content in whole milk to create a wonderfully custardy interior.

+Butter — I highly recommend using European-style butter as it has a higher fat content, and again, it helps create a custardy interior.

+Eggs — the eggs help with the texture of the canelés, and the extra yolks make them even richer and more flavorful.

+Flour — all-purpose flour is best as it provides just enough structure without making the interior cakey or too chewy.

+Rum — the rum will bake off in the oven, leaving you with just the rum flavoring.

+Beeswax — you will need beeswax to get the ​​classic, beautiful, and shiny exterior of the canelés.
+Be sure to use food-grade unscented beeswax for the coating.